5rahim/seanime/README.md

     - **MPV**, **VLC**, and **MPC-HC** support
     - Automatic progress tracking and syncing to AniList (& MAL)
     - Create **playlists** to play episodes in order
+- 📱  **Stream episodes** (Experimental)
+  - Stream media files from the server to any device with a web browser
+  - On-the-fly transcoding with seeking support powered by **FFmpeg**
+  - Support for hardware acceleration

 <details>
 <summary>More anime features</summary>